system76/docs/content/login-from-live-disk.md

 ### Encrypted Disk

-To get access to an encrypted disk, these additional commands need to be run in order to unlock the disk.
+To access an encrypted disk, run these additional commands to unlock the encrypted volume.

 >**Note**: The drive names listed below (e.g. `/dev/sda3`) may not match your drive configuration.
 Use the `lsblk` command described above to determine the correct drive and partition.